readthelod/readthelod.github.io/reading-clubs.md

 - The date is aimed to be set somewhere between 4-6 weeks following these polls.
 - And reading club notes are aimed to become available in the 2 weeks following the reading club.

-#### Join our mailing list!
-Sign up to receive the latest updates on polls, meetings, and announcements.
-Subscribe to our newsletter by emailing: news@readthelod.org

 #### Next Reading club

 Next reading club meeting to be announced after polling [our channel](https://chat.semantic.works/#/room/#readthelod:chat.semantic.works) for the paper-vote and aggreed date in the week of Feb 6th 2023